-I grew up in Hungary where fitness and core strength were a part of everyone’s childhood.
+I grew up in Hungary where fitness, medicine ball training and core strength were a part of everyone’s childhood.
 We had at least 4 hours of strong physical education every week, helping to strengthen and tone those early muscles.
 Heavy medicine balls made of leather were often used in these sessions and none of my classmates, including myself, ever seemed to have any issues with obesity or health.
-Those sessions with the medicine balls were always great fun and they gave us all a strong foundation of fitness and core strength that has stayed with me ever since.
+Those medicine ball training sessions were always great fun and they gave us all a strong foundation of fitness and core strength that has stayed with me ever since.

 I sort of forgot about the medicine ball as I grew up.
 It wasn’t until I started my business in Personal Fitness that I began to think back to those early workouts and the real impact they had.
 I wanted to focus my work on core strengthening, because ultimately all of our limbs and extremities hang and depend on the strength of the core.
 Building personal fitness means building a strong core and I wanted to my clients to achieve their maximum fitness potential.